Sabena

 The Société anonyme belge d'Exploitation de la Navigation aérienne (French; lit.
-'Belgian Corporation for the Exploitation of Aerial Navigation'), better known by the acronym Sabena or SABENA, was the national airline and flag carrier of Belgium from 1923 to 2001, with its base at Brussels Airport.
+'Belgian Corporation for the Exploitation of Aerial Navigation', Belgische Naamloze Vennootschap tot Exploitatie van het Luchtverkeer), better known by the acronym Sabena or SABENA, was the flag carrier of Belgium from 1923 to 2001, with its hub at Brussels Airport.
 After its bankruptcy in 2001, SN Brussels Airlines was formed through a takeover of former subsidiary Delta Air Transport and took over part of Sabena's assets in February 2002.
 SN Brussels Airlines merged with Virgin Express in 2007 to form Brussels Airlines.
 The airline's corporate headquarters were located in the Sabena House on the grounds of Brussels Airport in Zaventem.